'Normal People' Appeals Across Genders And Generations

 Marianne Sheridan and Connell Waldron meet as teens in County Sligo, Ireland.
 Both are star students, but Marianne is an outcast raised in material wealth and emotional poverty by her widowed mother, a lawyer who apparently deems aggressive behavior from men — including her abusive late husband and nasty son — acceptable.
 Lower-middle-class Connell lives way across town with his unwed mother, who had him in her teens and works as a cleaning woman for the Sheridans.
 Ironically, Connell has been better nurtured by this wonderful woman, whose education was derailed by his birth.

 Marianne and Connell fall into an intense, complicated relationship that's repeatedly muddled by secrecy, miscommunications, and anxiety about their place in the social hierarchy.
 Rooney's novel tracks them closely over four years, between 2011 and 2015.
 In high school, Connell worries about eroding his social standing if his association with unpopular Marianne becomes known.
-At University College Dublin, both Marianne and Connell are considered "culchies" — hicks — but her social star rises, while he attains "the status of rich-adjacent" only through his connection with her.
+At Trinity College Dublin, both Marianne and Connell are considered "culchies" — hicks — but her social star rises, while he attains "the status of rich-adjacent" only through his connection with her.

 Normal People shares many similarities with Conversations with Friends, which is narrated by a young woman whose initiation into adulthood involves a troubled adulterous affair that impinges on her closest friendship and is further exacerbated by a painful physical condition (endometriosis).
 She feels — like Marianne and Connell in Normal People -- that she deserves to suffer.
 But in her second novel, Rooney demonstrates that she is gender blind when it comes to insecurities.
 Normal People's third person narrative, which alternates convincingly between Marianne's and Connell's points of view, wryly underscores the gap between their perspectives, even at the best of times.